This was never in the pattern

 Then—abruptly—it doesn’t.
 No tapering off, no winding down.
 Just silence.

-At Newington Green, half the bus empties.
+At Newington Green, half the top deck empties.
 I could leave with them, get the next one.
 But I’ve already waited long enough, exerted too much effort in getting the bag up the stairs.
 I’m locked in.
 The doors wheeze shut.
 The engine grumbles forward.

 The man has grown quiet.